ArgonSilicon/tscfat/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## What is it for?
-The toolbox is designed for time series exploratory data analysis.
-The emphasis is on the visualizations.
+The toolbox is designed for exploratory data analysis of Ecological Momentaty Assesment (EMA), Experience Sampling Methods (ESM), and Digital phenotyping data.
+The toolbox enables the inpection of time series interaction and dynamics by providing methods for summary statistics, trend and periodicity evaluation, and linear and nonlinear dependency assesment.
+The emphasis of the analysis is on the visualizations.

-Summary statistics
-Trend and periodicity
-Linear dependency
-Nonlinear methods
+The toolbox has simple user interface, having a single configuration file for filenames, paths, and variables used in the analysis.

+For the toolbox testing purposes, anomymized real life test data set is also provided.

 ## Main Features
 The toolbox features include: